KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 **Remote Work Options:** We embrace remote work as a primarily computational lab.
 Monday is our official work-from-home day.
-A full in-person work day consists of at least four hours in the office.
+A full in-person work day consists of **at least four hours in the office**.

 [Fully remote team members will be expected to attend the annual lab retreat.
 Travel and accommodations for this retreat will be provided by the lab.]: